 Another way to get resourceful with food is to shop at a farmers market.
 Farmers markets offer fresh, healthy, and local foods, making it an easy way to cut back costs on groceries while supporting your local community.

-Making adjustments to your spending habits during retirement will help keep you on track for leading a frugal lifestyle while still allowing you to maintain your quality of life.
-By managing your money well, you will also be better prepared for other costs, like healthcare or home care, as you age.
+Adjusting your spending habits during retirement will help keep you on track for leading a frugal lifestyle while still allowing you to maintain your quality of life.
+By following these money management tips, you will also be better prepared for other costs, like healthcare or home care, as you age.